khouloud96/ecommerce-website/README.md

 # Ecommerce website

-Welcome to my E-commerce- website, your ultimate online destination for the latest fashion trends.
-Our platform offers a wide range of clothing options for menand women, ensuring that you find the perfect outfit for any occasion.
+Welcome to ChicCloset website, your ultimate online destination for the latest fashion trends.
+Our platform offers a wide range of clothing options for women, ensuring that you find the perfect outfit for any occasion.
 Built with cutting-edge technology, our website provides a seamless and enjoyable shopping experience.

 # Next.js Ecommerce